It’s who I am.

 When I was in high school in the 1980s, during the summers my friends and I would drive around the mid-Atlantic states to see the Grateful Dead.
 I’ve also seen Jefferson Airplane, CSN, Pink Floyd and other groups in that genre.
 Long hippie skirts, tie-dyed shirts, jingly bell bracelets on our ankles….that was us.

-In 1990, I was in college and those same friends and I went to center city Allentown to participate in a protest, protesting the first war in Iraq.
+In 1990, I was in college and those same friends and I went to center city Allentown to participate in a protest against the first war in Iraq.
 It was at 7th and Hamilton and was my first official protest.

-Fast forward a few years, and when PA Act 62 was being discussed and considered, I marched into State Senator Pileggi’s office, with an infant Kevin in tow in his baby carrier, and told them I wanted them to pass Act 62 (requires insurance companies to cover autism).
+Fast forward a few years, and when PA Act 62 was being discussed and considered, I marched into State Senator Pileggi’s office, with an infant Kevin in tow in his baby carrier.
+And told them I wanted them to pass Act 62 (requires insurance companies to cover autism).
+An infant!
+He’s been lobbying since he was very young.
+Before we had decent cell phone cameras.
+I distinctly remember this photo being taken with a flip phone.

 Fast forward a few more years to spring of 2011 when a friend and I started this blog.
-In July of 2011 I did my first op-ed piece on this blog called “All Children Left Behind,” a liberal leaning piece about the need for education reforms.
+In July of 2011, I did my first op-ed piece on this blog called “All Children Left Behind,” a liberal-leaning piece about the need for education reforms. (has since been deleted for SEO reasons)

 - Remembering Liberal Lion Ted Kennedy and all that he did for the disability community